Quick Start

 wasphere-postgres-1 Up (healthy) 5432/tcp

-If any container is restarting, check its logs:
+If a container is restarting, check its logs:

 docker compose logs dashboard-api --tail=50